codekansas/codekansas.github.io/_posts/2016-10-01-keras-resnet.markdown

 The central idea of the ResNet paper is that it is a good idea, when adding more layers to a network, to keep the representation more or less the same.
 In other words, extra layers shouldn't warp the representation very much.
 Suppose a shallow network perfectly represents the data, and more layers are added.
 Since the shallow network works perfectly, the best thing for the new layers to do would be to learn the identity function.
 If the shallow network made a few errors, we would want the new layers to learn to correct the errors, but otherwise not affect the output very much.

 Phrased another way, it is an easier learning problem if the network learns to correct the *residual* error.
 Once a good representation is learned, the network shouldn't mess with it too much.
 The other side to this problem is that we want the shallow network to be able to learn a good solution, without having to learn gradients through higher level layers.

+Phrased yet another way, the residual part should ensure that the representation learned is strictly better than whatever we can get without the residual part.

 ## Comparison with Highway Networks